JeremyAnsel/SharpSevenZip/README.md

 Quick start
 ------------

-SharpSevenZip exports three main classes - SharSevenZipExtractor, SharSevenZipCompressor and SharSevenZipSfx.
+SharpSevenZip exports three main classes - SharpSevenZipExtractor, SharpSevenZipCompressor and SharpSevenZipSfx.
-SharSevenZipExtractor is a 7-zip unpacking front-end, it allows either to extract archives or LZMA-compressed byte arrays.
+SharpSevenZipExtractor is a 7-zip unpacking front-end, it allows either to extract archives or LZMA-compressed byte arrays.
-SharSevenZipCompressor is a 7-zip pack ingfront-end, it allows either to compress archives or byte arrays.
+SharpSevenZipCompressor is a 7-zip pack ingfront-end, it allows either to compress archives or byte arrays.
-SharSevenZipSfx is a special class to create self-extracting archives.
+SharpSevenZipSfx is a special class to create self-extracting archives.
 It uses the embedded sfx module by Oleg Scherbakov .
 LzmaEncodeStream/LzmaDecodeStream are special fully managed classes derived from Stream to store data compressed with LZMA and extract it.